Authorization

 6. Select Create API Key.

-The API key will not be shown again.
+7. Copy the API key displayed.
+It will not be shown again.

 Copy the API key